eMapR/LTOP_FTV/README.md

 #### 18 Upload rasters to GEE and make image collection (Moving Data)

-We then upload the abstarct images to GEE
+We then upload the abstract images to GEE

 	1) Raster location